-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been discriminated because of their age.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been discriminated because of their age.
 They have the experience to make sure that every avenue is pursued and leave no stone unturned.
 In short, when you have been discriminated because of your age you need an attorney that understands your situation and that will fight for you.

 Under both the Age Discrimination in Employment Act (ADEA) and the Texas Labor Code discriminating an employee because of their age is illegal.
 An employer cannot fire, demote, or affect an employee’s benefits because of their age.

 Many times it may be difficult to determine if you have been discriminated because of your age.
 Under the law you may be protected if you are: (1) over the age of 40; (2) work for an employer that has 20 or more employees; (3) suffer an adverse employment action; (4) and that adverse employment action was a result of the your age.
 Examples of what can be considered an adverse employment are:

 - Being turned down for a promotion; and

 - Remarks that are meant to point out your age such as “we need young blood,” “you have too much experience,” and “we need to reinvigorate this department”;

 - Consistently being asked to retire;